How to Play Seep in Cards | Seep Card Game Rules

 You Might Also Like: 29 Card Game Rules: How to Play, Single Hand Rule, Reverse Trump etc.

-What are the rules for the card game sweep? | Seep Card Game Rules | Rules of Seep Card Game | Sweep card game rules
+What are the rules for the card game sweep? | Seep Card Game Rules | Rules of Seep Card Game | Sweep Card Game Rules

 Without getting into any dull introductions, let’s begin with the rules of seep (sweep) card game: